The Scary Door

 All the men of Israel, when they saw the man, fled from him, and were sore afraid.
 1 Samuel 17:24 WEB

 When Goliath walked out onto the battlefield, all the men of Israel fled from before him.
-Not even King Saul would face this nine-foot tall giant.
-For forty days this taunting continued on until a young shepherd boy named David came to deliver some supplies to his brothers, and he heard Goliath insulting them.
+Not even King Saul would face this nine-foot tall giant of a man.
+For forty days, he continued to taunt the Israelite army, until a young shepherd boy named David came to deliver some supplies to his brothers, and he heard Goliath insulting them.

-When David heard Goliath speaking, the Holy Spirit urged him to go out there and face him, but David had to make that choice.
+When David heard Goliath taunting Israel, the Holy Spirit urged him to go out there and face the giant, but then David had to make the choice and move his feet.
+David's door to promotion in the kingdom required him to face Goliath.
 In the same way, God's door of promotion is often behind that scary circumstance in your life.
-Fear is the guardian.
+Fear is the guardian of the treasure.
 If you are strong enough to open it, you get the prize inside.
 David faced the giant and it was a turning point in his life.
 It began his journey to become the next king of Israel.

 In the late 80s / early 90s, I worked on computers after work as a hobby.
 One day an insurance company called me and they had twelve computers networked together running DOS.
-One of them had lost connection with the others, and they wanted me to come look at it.
+One of the computers had lost connection with the others and they could no longer use it, so they wanted me to come look at it.
 A software company from out of state had originally come in and set up the network for them, but now they were unreachable.

 In the rural area where I lived, no one had Internet.
 There was no way to research anything, no books to be had, and no one to call for advice.
 I grew up on a farm and had never seen a computer network before, but they had gotten my number from someone else and called me out of desperation.
 I explained that I didn't work on computer networks, but they would not take no for an answer.
 I started to say: 'I can't help you with that' but I felt the Holy Spirit urging me quietly with: 'Go and I will go with you' so I agreed to go look at it.